Ouranosinc/Magpie/docs/permissions.rst

 Route Access
 -------------

 Most of the HTTP routes require by default administrative privileges.
-Exceptions to this are notably the requests :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` details, and informational API routes that are granted full access to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance.
+Exceptions to this are notably the requests with :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` :term:`Resource` details, and informational API routes that are granted full access to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance.

 .. versionchanged:: 2.0.0

     Some routes under ``/users/{user_name}`` are also granted more *contextual access* to self-referencing users using :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION`.
 In other words, if the :term:`Logged User` corresponds to the path variable :term:`User`, access is also granted to allow that individual to obtain or update its own details.

 Typically, request `access permissions`_ fall into one of the following category for all API endpoints.
 Higher permissions in the table imply higher access.